 Matthew Palano, a sixth grader at Ehrman Crest, is a big fan of the playground.
 “It’s humongous!” he says.
 He likes the desks too.
 “They’re shaped like fish!”
 (They’re curved and designed to nest.
 This allows for flexible groupings.)

 “It’s such a proud feeling, walking into our school,” teacher Ryan Bonicky says.
 “There’s definitely a buzz going around.
 The kids are just excited about learning.”

 Ehrman Crest hopes that the physical space will have a positive impact on student achievement.
 “We built our dream school,” Vitale says.
 “I think the lessons learned here are ‘Be creative as adults’ and ‘Listen to children.’”

 We Need Wiggle Room

-Ehrman Crest doesn’t have chairs on springs, but some seats let kids safely bounce and rock.
+Ehrman Crest doesn’t have chairs on springs.
+But some seats let students safely bounce and rock.
+Way to go, kids!